Prospecting letters to struggling homeowners who have lost income due to COVID-19

 However, if their incomes have been reduced, they may not be in a position to pick up where they left off.

 Others are finding themselves liable to repay 3 to 6 months of missed payments along with the first “post-forbearance” payment.

-Each of these letters in this set of 5 prospecting letters to struggling homeowners is an offer to help – either by finding a buyer for the house or by introducing them to a lender for refinance.
+Each of these letters in this set of 5 prospecting letters to struggling homeowners is an offer to help by finding a buyer for the house.

 The letters stress the fact that there is a shortage of inventory now, so prices remain up.
 However, if a number of homes are either listed at the end of forbearance or go into foreclosure, home prices will likely drop.
 In that case, it could be wise to sell now, “ahead of the crowd.”